-Thefts of cash from local governments are common, are they not?
+Theft of cash from local governments is common.

 How many times have you seen a local newspaper article like the following?